 Qualsafe Awards operates a system of ongoing monitoring, support and feedback for approved Centres.

-QA employs a risk-based model to decide the frequency of EQA activity.
+QA employs a risk-based model to decide the frequency of external quality assurance activity.

 Further details of the QA external quality assurance programme are available in the QA Centre Assessment Standards Scrutiny (CASS) Guidance.